tensorchord/pgvecto.rs-docs/src/integration/langchain.md

 # LangChain

-This document describes the Langchain integration.
+This document describes the LangChain integration.

 LangChain is a framework for developing applications powered by language models.
 It is a set of tools that allows you to fine-tune, deploy, and use language models in production.

-pgvecto.rs provides a Langchain integration that allows you to retrieve the most similar vectors in LangChain.
+`pgvecto.rs` provides a LangChain integration that allows you to retrieve the most similar vectors in LangChain.

 ## Pre-requisites

-Some dependencies are required to use the Langchain integration:
+Some dependencies are required to use the LangChain integration:

 ```sh
 pip install langchain langchain-openai pgvecto-rs
 ```

-You could start the postgres instance with pgvecto.rs extension in a docker container:
+You could start the postgres instance with `pgvecto.rs` extension in a docker container:

 ```sh
 docker run \